shanepeckham/AKS_Security/Azure/AD_RBAC/README.md

 * Roles and ClusterRoles: Both consist of rules.
 The difference between a Role and a ClusterRole is the scope: in a Role, the rules are applicable to a single namespace, whereas a ClusterRole is cluster-wide, so the rules are applicable to more than one namespace.
 ClusterRoles can define rules for cluster-scoped resources (such as nodes) as well.
 Both Roles and ClusterRoles are mapped as API Resources inside our cluster.

-* Subjects: These correspond to the entity that attempts an operation in the cluster.
+* **Subjects**: These correspond to the entity that attempts an operation in the cluster.
 There are three types of subjects:
-* User Accounts: These are global, and meant for humans or processes living outside the cluster.
+* **User Accounts**: These are global, and meant for humans or processes living outside the cluster.
 There is no associated resource API Object in the Kubernetes cluster.
-* Service Accounts: This kind of account is namespaced and meant for intra-cluster processes running inside pods, which want to authenticate against the API.
+* **Service Accounts**: This kind of account is namespaced and meant for intra-cluster processes running inside pods, which want to authenticate against the API.
-* Groups: This is used for referring to multiple accounts.
-There are some groups created by default such as cluster-admin (explained in later sections).
-* RoleBindings and ClusterRoleBindings: Just as the names imply, these bind subjects to roles (i.e. the operations a given user can perform).
+* **RoleBindings and ClusterRoleBindings**: Just as the names imply, these bind subjects to roles (i.e. the operations a given user can perform).
 As for Roles and ClusterRoles, the difference lies in the scope: a RoleBinding will make the rules effective inside a namespace, whereas a ClusterRoleBinding will make the rules effective in all namespaces.
 You can find examples of each API element in the Kubernetes official documentation.

 ## Users in Kubernetes from [Kubernetes docs](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens)